Kironox-vt/Code_help/Python-Help/pygame.md

     clock.tick(60) #You can put any vaulue
 ```
 this caps the frame rate at 60 fps

-in total we should have this:
+In total we should have this:

 ```python
 import pygame